-However, many platforms allow users to create their own custom financial reports to fit their unique needs.
-Enterprise accounting software also provides access to financial dashboards.
-These dashboards serve as visual reports that communicate the enterprise’s real-time financial health via graphs and charts.
+Although, many platforms allow users to create their own custom financial reports to fit their unique needs.
+Enterprise accounting software also provides access to financial dashboards that serve as visual reports that communicate the enterprise’s real-time financial health via graphs and charts.

 Financial data should be kept under lock and key – after all, data breaches are on the rise.
 And according to recent data by IBM, the average cost of a data breach reached $4.35 million in 2022.
 The more security layers that can be added to data, the better protected an enterprise will be.

 Luckily, enterprise accounting software platforms typically come with robust security features such as two-factor authentication, bank-level encryption, access control and permissions.
 Using these tools, companies can ensure those who need data have access, and those who don’t — well, don’t.

 How to choose the right enterprise accounting software for your business